Fraternity & Sorority Social Policy

 The IFC/CPH/Office of Off-Campus Engagement & Fraternity and Sorority Life recommends that third-party vendors for any event that might breach capacity guidelines.

+VI.
 Social Event Review Process

-A roster from each recognized organization must be submitted within the first two weeks of each new semester to the Office of Off-Campus Engagement & Fraternity and Sorority Life and forwarded to the appropriate council; IFC/CPH.
+A roster from each recognized organization must be submitted within the first two weeks of each new semester to the Office of Off-Campus Engagement & Fraternity and Sorority Life and forwarded to the appropriate council, IFC/CPH.
 The roster must be in the format requested by the Office and include all members’ names, student ID numbers, executive positions, phone numbers, and email addresses.
 Events may not be reviewed before these rosters are received.

 Any recognized organization planning to host an event must inform the Office of Off-Campus Engagement & Fraternity and Sorority Life by 1:00 p.m. on the Tuesday preceding the scheduled event.
 The respective officers of IFC and CPH will be notified of the event by the Office.
 To inform these parties, the organization must complete the mandatory FSL Social Event Review Form.
 This form is located on Wildcat Link under the Office of Off-Campus Engagement & Fraternity and Sorority Life.
-All events that meet the opening definition of “event” must be registered regardless of the day that event occurs.
+All events that meet the opening definition of “event” must be reviewed regardless of the day that event occurs.
 Events should not occur during times that will interfere with members’ and guests’ academic schedules.
 Events with alcohol are not to begin before 6:00 p.m. unless otherwise approved by the IFC or CPH Executive board and the Office.
 Events must end by 2:00 am.
 Guests and alcohol are not permitted to enter an event after 1:30 am.
 An event may not be hosted by an organization(s) for more than a total of five hours.
-The exact hours of the registered event must be indicated on the FSL Social Event Review Form.
+The exact hours of the reviewed event must be indicated on the FSL Social Event Review Form.

 An accurate guest list must be submitted to the Office of Off-Campus Engagement & Fraternity and Sorority Life via email by noon on the business day prior to the event.
+The finalized guest list must be submitted to the Office by noon the following business day after the conclusion of the event.

 During the event, each guest that attends shall be marked off by an experienced chapter member.
 We do not recommend having new members work the door of social events.
 This list must contain actual members that plan to attend and not just be a chapter roster.
 The marked guest list should be typed or clearly identifiable and must be submitted to the Office of Off-Campus Engagement & Fraternity and Sorority Life by the first business day following the event.
 The Office of Off-Campus Engagement & Fraternity and Sorority Life provides resources regarding best practices for building a guest list and tracking attendance.

+VII.
 Social Event Rules and Requirements

 All social events shall be strictly BYOB (Bring Your Own Beverage).
 No one under the legal drinking age of 21 should consume or bring alcohol into an event.
 No one shall be allowed by the sponsoring organization(s) to bring more than six standard drinks (e.g. six 12-ounce beers, four 12-ounce malt beverages, and one 750 ml of wine).
 Hard Alcohol may only be consumed at Third-Party Vendor events when served by a licensed bartender.
 Please contact the IFC/CPH or Office of Off-Campus Engagement & Fraternity and Sorority Life for recommendations on having a successful BYOB Event.